sealmove/hexalepis/README.md

 ### Introduction
 This project was inspired by Simon Tatham's [article](https://www.chiark.greenend.org.uk/~sgtatham/tweak/btree.html) and is an effort to apply his ideas into a real project.
-*Simon Tatham created [tweak](https://www.chiark.greenend.org.uk/~sgtatham/tweak/) which is sadly just a proof-of-concept project rather than a full-fledged hex editor.*
+*Simon Tatham created [tweak](https://www.chiark.greenend.org.uk/~sgtatham/tweak/) which is more of a proof-of-concept rather than a full-fledged hex editor.*

 #### [Article](https://www.chiark.greenend.org.uk/~sgtatham/tweak/btree.html) summary
 Text editors are optimized based on common text operations (per line editing, etc).
 While editing hex values, a very different set of operations becomes common; thus, hex editors need special data structures and algorithms for achieving comparable effeciency.

-### Platform
+### Status: 5% [#....................]
-Currently *hex* only runs on linux terminal emulators, but there are plans for making a GUI version with [nimx](https://github.com/yglukhov/nimx).
+This is hex version 1.
+It only runs on linux terminal emulators and the engine described above is not yet implemented.
+Version 2 will have the engine + a cross-platform GUI made with [nimx](https://github.com/yglukhov/nimx).

 ### Design goals
 * Effeciency